sosafarasa/Sprint-Challenge-Authentication-1/README.md

 ### Step 3: Users Gotta Login!

-* this step will be real fun.
+* This step will be real fun.
-* head over to your `comparePW` function in `api/utils/middlwares.js` and follow the instructions for the that piece of login `middleware`.
+* Head over to your `comparePW` function in `api/utils/middlwares.js` and follow the instructions for the that piece of login `middleware`.
 * Once you have compared passwords with `bcrypt`, you'll need to `**ENSURE THAT**` you have set the `req.username` as the user's `username`.
 Without it, your `login controller` won't know what to do and you'll receive this error:

 ```